hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="ldapwriteauthconfig"></a>
 # **LDAPWriteAuthConfig**
-> void LDAPWriteAuthConfig (LDAPWriteAuthConfigRequest lDAPWriteAuthConfigRequest, string ldapMountPath = null)
+> void LDAPWriteAuthConfig (LDAPWriteAuthConfigRequest lDAPWriteAuthConfigRequest, string ldapMountPath = "ldap", TimeSpan? wrapTTL = null)

 Configure the LDAP server to connect to, along with its options.